-6 When contacted were any of the following terms used by Yes No No those who approached you? a) an offer of 'a free pension review' If yes, what terms were used? b) early access to cash, access to some or all your pension Answers: savings before age 55 or a savings advance c) cashback from your pension savings or a loan d) a 'time limited' offer e) legal loophole, which you use and take advantage of f) in the event of your death un the current pension, your relatives would lose your pension fund 7 Do you feel you were put under any pressure to make a quick Yes No No decision about the transfer? a) Was a courier sent to your address to collect signed Yes No No documents? b) Were there any repeat phone calls/texts/emails?
-Yes No No 8 Are you aware of how or where your money will be used or invested?
-Yes No No ic.
-If yes: Answers: (You may provide copies of documentation to confirm if easier) a) Where do you expect the money to be invested? a) b) Have you been promised a specific or guaranteed rate b) of return once you transfer? c) Have you been provided with any written information c) about the investments, rates of return or what fee C) structure will be? d) Do you know if your money will be invested overseas? d) If no: \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ e) What information have you been provided with about e) investments or the structure of the investments?
+6 When contacted were any of the following terms used by Yes No Not applicable - I was not contacted those who approached you? a) an offer of 'a free pension review' If yes, what terms were used? b) early access to cash, access to some or all your pension Answers: savings before age 55 or a savings advance c) cashback from your pension savings or a loan d) a 'time limited' offer e) legal loophole, which you use and take advantage of f) in the event of your death un the current pension, your relatives would lose your pension fund 7 Do you feel you were put under any pressure to make a quick Yes No Not applicable - I was not contacted decision about the transfer? a) Was a courier sent to your address to collect signed Yes No documents? b) Were there any repeat phone calls/texts/emails?
+Yes No 8 Are you aware of how or where your money will be used or invested?
+Yes x No

+If yes: Answers: (You may provide copies of documentation to confirm if easier) a) Future Commercial Property - Price dependant upon value of the scheme after Mandy's nanciana hava haan a) Where do you expect the money to be invested? b) transferred into the SSAS pensions have been b) Have you been promised a specific or guaranteed rate B n/a - returns will be in the form of rental income at a market rate of return once you transfer? c) Have you been provided with any written information c) Costs appropriate to the purchase and maintenance of a property about the investments, rates of return or what fee structure will be? d) Do you know if your money will be invested overseas? d) n/a - investments will be UK-based If no: e) What information have you been provided with about e) n/a investments or the structure of the investments?